 - General cleaning to keep exit routes clear, smoking bans, decorated hallways, and patient rooms should be fireproof, and dirty plumbing and regularly emptied trash is essential to keep your devices communicating.

-- First and foremost, make sure your hazard emergency plans are in place and are well-thought-out for your specific building.
-Healthcare facilities must maintain emergency and evacuation plans, and employees must be regularly trained on these plans and their roles within them.
-Emergency plans should include instructions for fire emergencies and general building evacuations.
+First and foremost, ensure your hazard emergency plans are properly developed and tailored to your building.
+Healthcare facilities must maintain clear emergency and evacuation plans.
+In addition, employees should understand their roles during emergencies.
+These plans should include detailed procedures for fire incidents and general building evacuation.